danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.updatePinnedMessage.html" name="messages.updatePinnedMessage">Pin a message: messages.updatePinnedMessage</a>

+* <a href="messages.toggleSavedDialogPin.html" name="messages.toggleSavedDialogPin">Pin or unpin a saved message dialog »: messages.toggleSavedDialogPin</a>

 * <a href="channels.updatePinnedForumTopic.html" name="channels.updatePinnedForumTopic">Pin or unpin forum topics: channels.updatePinnedForumTopic</a>

+* <a href="stories.togglePinned.html" name="stories.togglePinned">Pin or unpin one or more stories: stories.togglePinned</a>

 * <a href="messages.toggleDialogPin.html" name="messages.toggleDialogPin">Pin/unpin a dialog: messages.toggleDialogPin</a>